astralink-technology/cp-node/README.md

 ````

 ### EyeOrcas Remote Management API
-eyeOrcas Remote Manage APIs are customized APIs for eyeOracs Remote management Web App.
-Most of the APIs are secured for administration level access
+eyeOrcas Remote Manage APIs are customized APIs for eyeOrcas Remote management Web App.
+All of the APIs are secured for administration level access

 ---